Everything you’ve ever wanted to know about wind energy

 Another option might be to consider a GreenPower plan as a part of your power bill.
 With a GreenPower plan, you can choose to purchase a percentage of renewable energy from anywhere between 10% to 100%.
 Not all retailers offer this, but if yours does, it could be well worth considering.

-So if you’d like to be a part of the renewable energy team, head over to our energy comparison tool and switch to a GreenPower plan today.
+So if you’d like to be a part of the renewable energy team, head over to our energy comparison tool to check out some of the GreenPower plans available.